RKKY interaction in graphene: Symmetry of the RKKY interaction on the half-filled bipartite lattice

-Bipartite lattice we'll understand in the sense, that all the sites can be divided in two sublattices, and there is only inter--sublattice hopping (no intra--sublattice hopping).
-Thus the Hamiltonian $H$ in matrix representation is

-where $T$ is some matrix $N\times M$ ( the first $N$ sites belong to the sublattice $A$ and the last $M$ sites belong to sublattice $B$).
+In this Section we'll consider the Hamiltonian of the free electrons in tight-binding representation Bipartite lattice we'll understand in the sense, that all the sites can be divided in two sublattices, and there is only inter--sublattice hopping (no intra--sublattice hopping).
+Thus the Hamiltonian $H$ in matrix representation is where $T$ is some matrix $N\times M$ ( the first $N$ sites belong to the sublattice $A$ and the last $M$ sites belong to sublattice $B$).